zhuyuqing/bestconf/README.md

-Better Configurations for Large-Scale Systems (BestConf)
+Better Configurations for Large-Scale Systems (BestConfig)
 ====================================

-Bestconf can find better configurations for a specific large-scale system under a given application workload.
+Bestconfig can find better configurations for a specific large-scale system under a given application workload.

 Given the diverse application workloads, a large-scale system with hundreds of configuration parameters, such as Spark, Hadoop, Cassandra, MySQL and Tomcat, does not necessarily offer the best performance under their default configurations.

-Currently, Bestconf has been tested on the following systems.
+Currently, Bestconfig has been tested on the following systems.
 It has also been applied to the Huawei Cloud+ applications.

 -------->>>[Spark: results](https://github.com/zhuyuqing/bestconf/blob/master/doc/spark.md)